Aron Gunnarsson

-Aron Einar Malmquist Gunnarsson (born 22 April 1989) is an Icelandic professional footballer who plays for Qatar Stars League club Al-Gharafa and the Iceland national team.
+Aron Einar Malmquist Gunnarsson (born 22 April 1989) is an Icelandic professional footballer who plays for Qatar SC and the Iceland national team.
 He plays as a central midfielder, usually in a defensive capacity.

 He began his career at Þór Akureyri, and played one match for Dutch club AZ before joining England's Coventry City in 2008.
 After 133 matches and seven goals in three seasons for them, he transferred to Cardiff City, where he was a runner-up in the 2012 Football League Cup final and played in the 2013–14 Premier League.

 Aron plays for Iceland at international level, having made his senior debut in 2008, and has earned over 100 caps for the national team.
 He was Iceland's captain from 2012 to 2025, captaining the team to the quarter-finals at their first major tournament, UEFA Euro 2016.

 Club career

 Early career

 Born in Akureyri, Aron began playing football in his native Iceland on gravel pitches.
 During the winter months, snow and ice left football pitches unplayable and Aron instead played handball, making three appearances in the Icelandic handball League at the age of fifteen.
 He began his football career with local side Þór Akureyri in 2005 and, after investment in indoor pitches by the Icelandic government, began to train all year round.
 At the age of seventeen, Aron moved to the Netherlands, joining the youth academy at AZ.
 After initially struggling with homesickness, he settled in the country and made his debut for the club during the 2007–08 season.